KinWaiCheuk/nnAudio/docs/_sources/intro.rst.txt

 For more detail, please refer to our `paper <https://ieeexplore.ieee.org/document/9174990>`__

 All versions of CQT are available for users to choose.
-To explicitly choose which CQT to use, you can refer to the :ref:`CQT API section<nnAudio.Spectrogram.CQT>`.
+To explicitly choose which CQT to use, you can refer to the :ref:`CQT API section<nnAudio.features.cqt.CQT>`.

 .. image:: ../../figures/CQT_compare.png